nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * If a student is present, `REASON_OF_ABSENCE` is not required.
 * If a student is absent, `REASON_OF_ABSENCE` is mandatory.
 * `STUDENT_NAME` should be a string made up of alphabetical characters, with no numbers or special characters.
 * `STUDENT_ID` should be a string made up of alphanumeric characters, with no special characters or space.
+It should begin with the letter 'A', followed by 7 numbers, and end with a letter.
 * `ATTENDANCE` should only be 0 or 1, where 0 indicates student is absent and 1 indicates student is present.
 * `WEEK_NUMBER` should be an integer from 0 to 13.